 Stability testing programs have been designed to track the product quality for the duration of the stipulated shelf life.
 Such programs include stability studies in which products are stored under different conditions to determine the impact of environmental factors on key quality attributes over time.
-Accelerated stability studies subject products to temperature and humidity levels that are elevated for a period of time to assess long-term stability, while real-time studies provide confirmation of those projections for shelf stability during normal storage conditions.
+Accelerated stability studies MATS subject products to temperature and humidity levels that are elevated for a period of time to assess long-term stability, while real-time studies provide confirmation of those projections for shelf stability during normal storage conditions.
 Scientific foundations for expiration dating and storage instructions based on stability testing results.
 The out-of-specificity (OOS) investigations are an important part contributors to the quality control system.
 Manufacturers are required to perform extensive investigations as to root causes when test results are outside established acceptance criteria.
-Investigations have standardized protocols including laboratory investigation phases aimed to rule out testing errors, followed by manufacturing investigations, as needed.
+Investigations have standardized protocols including laboratory investigations, as needed.
 This involves suitable corrective and preventive actions that rectify issues found, and documenting steps taken, findings, and resolution into play.